 Why study Italian?
-Not only was Italy the birthplace of the Renaissance, when humankind began to change its view of the world, but it also continues to be a world leader in literature, architecture, painting, sculpture, and music.
-It is also an essential international tourist destination.
+Italy was not only the birthplace of the Renaissance, when humankind began to change its view of the world but also continues to be a world leader in literature, architecture, painting, sculpture, and music.
+It is also an essential international tourist destination as well.

 As an indicator of the country’s importance in the world economy, Italy is a member of the Group of Eight (G8), a forum for the heads of state of the world’s major industrial democracies to convene on issues such as development, energy, and terrorism.